micmejia/bible-dump/NKJV/Hosea/Hos 12.md

 ###### 1
-"Ephraim feeds on the wind, And pursues the east wind; He daily increases lies and [^a]desolation.
-Also they make a [^b]covenant with the Assyrians, And oil is carried to Egypt.
+"Ephraim feeds on the wind, And pursues the east wind; He daily increases lies and desolation.
+Also they make a covenant with the Assyrians, And oil is carried to Egypt.

 ###### 2
-"The Lord also _brings_ a [^c]charge against Judah, And will punish Jacob according to his ways; According to his deeds He will recompense him.
+"The Lord also _brings_ a charge against Judah, And will punish Jacob according to his ways; According to his deeds He will recompense him.

 ###### 3
 He took his brother by the heel in the womb, And in his strength he struggled with God.